 - A. On the buses having high seat backs, items may be hauled if they: - 1.
-Fit on the student's lap, but do not interfere with other students in the same seat, or do not come above the student's chin. - 2.
+Fit on student's lap, but do not interfere with other students in the same seat, or do not come above student's chin. - 2.
 Fit directly under the student's seat, provided that placing any object under the seat does not interfere with the bus schedule, negatively affect any safety aspect of the transportation operation, or consume an inordinate amount of time. - B. Other items that may not be generally transported on a school bus because of safety considerations: - 1.
 Glass containers or other such breakable containers. - 2.
 Pets or animals, regardless of whether or not they are related to school projects. - 3.
-Firearms, knives, or any other sharp instruments that could cause bodily injury or damage to the interior of the bus. - 4.
-Alcoholic beverages or any controlled dangerous substances.
+Firearms, knives, or any other sharp instruments that could cause bodily injury or damage to the interior of the bus.

-- 5. Any combustible material or instrument capable of causing flames or fire. - 6.
-Skateboards/Hoverboards (or any similar device). - 7.
-Electronic devices or other large objects that cannot be transported within a student backpack. - 8.
-Balloons or other items that would block or interfere with the driver's view of the bus.
+- 4. Alcoholic beverages or any controlled dangerous substances. - 5.
+Any combustible material or instrument capable of causing flames or fire. - 6.
+Skateboards/Hoverboards. - 7.
+Radios, tape players or other large objects. - 8.
+Balloons.